chtenb/fate/README.md

 Let's make all motions visual, such that we can select a word by pressing `w`, and then change it by pressing `c`.
 In vim we would have to press `cw`, not getting feedback on what we selected.
 From an architectural point of view, the new approach is also appealing, as it removes the need for a distinction between visual mode and normal mode.
+The syntax diagram will be easier, there is no need for a change mode, which accepts motions, but instead we can just select something and apply an operator.
+Note that we remove the concept of a cursor.
+We always work with entire selections instead.

 Secondly, we like to generalize vim's modal approach.
 We want the user to be able to add new modes easily.